Responding to Customer Complaints

-For certain consumer complaints it's helpful to return packaging, as this enables the organization to check production records and correct problems if still present.
-If in doubt phone the customer services department to find out what they actually need you to return.
+For certain consumer complaints it's helpful to return packaging, as this enables the organisation to check production records and correct problems if still present.
+If in doubt, phone the customer services department to find out what they actually need you to return.

 Product returns for business-to-business complaints will initially be covered by the supplier's terms and conditions of sale.
 Again take care not to create a liability for yourself by failing to follow reasonable processes, (for example leaving a computer out in the yard in the pouring rain by way of incentive for the supplier to collect, is not generally a tactic bound to produce a successful outcome).